 Competition using similar technology:

-With the VP192s/b, Viewsonic is marketing a model with similar technology in the USA.
+, Viewsonic is marketing a model with similar technology in the USA.
 As far as we can tell right now, this device basically shows the same advantages and disadvantages as Sony's models.
 According to the American website, the surface is denoted as Glare.